Why Large Product Teams Create Fragmented Experiences

 Why journey thinking breaks platforms

-Over time, this produces predictable outcomes:
+Over time, predictable patterns emerge:

-• Similar capabilities are rebuilt in multiple places
+- Similar capabilities rebuilt in multiple places

-• Inconsistent patterns emerge across flows
+- Inconsistent patterns across flows

-• The system becomes brittle as new use cases appear
+- Increasing brittleness as new use cases appear

 Journeys optimize paths.
 Platforms require capabilities.

-Instead of mapping only user flows, organizations need to map the underlying capabilities their product depends on: identity, permissions, collaboration, data models, insights, workflows, configuration, communication.
+Instead of mapping only flows, organizations need to map the underlying capabilities their product depends on: identity, permissions, collaboration, data models, insights, workflows, configuration, communication.

 These are not technical abstractions.
 They are product primitives.

-• Teams focus on building reusable foundations
+- Teams build reusable foundations

-• UX patterns become more consistent across contexts
+- UI patterns become more consistent

-• New journeys become easier to support
+- New journeys become easier to support

 This shift also exposes another issue: discovery itself is often structurally siloed.